klalicki/JSFunFall2022/docs/InstallationGuideMac.md

 ## What You Will Be Installing

 1. Microsoft Teams
-2. Slack
-3. Xcode
+2. Xcode
-4. Homebrew
+3. Homebrew
-5. Git & Github
+4. Git & Github
-6. Node.js (latest) and NPM Packages
+5. Node.js (latest) and NPM Packages
-7. Visual Studio Code (Recommended) and Plugins
+6. Visual Studio Code (Recommended) and Plugins
-8. Chrome or Firefox (Recommended)
+7. Chrome or Firefox (Recommended)

 We are going to install software over the command line, so before starting, open your terminal window.
 (You can open it by pressing `command+space` and searching for _terminal_).